-Vovó Costa used to serve this frittata (tortilha in Portuguese or tortilla in Spanish) to my cousins Barry and Wayne and me right from her big cast-iron skillet for lunch or, if we were lucky, for a late supper on Sunday evenings, if we were allowed to stay up and watch the Ed Sullivan Show.
+My grandmother, Vovó Costa, used to serve this Portuguese sausage frittata (tortilha in Portuguese or tortilla in Spanish) to my cousins Barry and Wayne and me straight from her big cast-iron skillet for lunch or, if we were lucky and allowed to stay up and watch The Ed Sullivan Show, for a late supper on Sunday evenings.
 It’s terrific served warm as a main course, at room temperature as a starter, or chilled and sliced into thin wedges as an hors d’oeuvre.–David Leite

 Portuguese Sausage Frittata Recipe

 - 40 M

 - 1/2 pound Portuguese chouriço, cut into 1/4-inch slices

 - 1/2 pound waxy potatoes, peeled and cut into 1/8-inch slices

 - Kosher salt and freshly ground black pepper